arkgrv/relysabettian/README.md

-# Elysabettian - Rust implementation of the Elysabettian Scrpting Language
+# Elysabettian - Rust implementation of the Elysabettian Scripting Language

 ## 1. Introduction